|Skip to main contents|

 A popular medical cream that can be applied to the face is Vaniqa.
 This method has proved effective in trials where 58% of the women experienced significant hair reduction.

-Make sure you select the correct cream for the area of body to be treated.
+There are now many different creams available on the market so make sure you select a suitable one for the area of body to be treated.
 Using the wrong cream may result in patchy results or even skin burns.
 Whichever cream is purchased, the patient must perform a skin test, as some people are allergic or have sensitivity to the active ingredients.

 If you have recently shaved then wait 72 hours before you apply the cream.
 It is also recommended that you perform the treatment before you go to bed so that any rash or reddening has the chance to diminish overnight.